Mitral stenosis (MS)

 MVA can also be calculated from Doppler velocity measurements (the diastolic pressure half time).
-The pressure half time (PHT) is the time it takes for the pressure gradient across the valve to fall to one-half the starting value.
+In general, the pressure half time (PHT) represents the time in which the peak pressure gradient between two adjacent chambers decreases to the half of its value.
+Thus, the PHT is the time it takes for the pressure gradient across the valve to fall to one-half the starting value.
 (This is equal to the time for the velocity of the mitral E wave to decrease to 70% of peak velocity).
 The mitral inflow E wave is used in this calculation.

 MVA (in cm2) = 220/PHT.